karakalo/lumen/doc/narrative-lumen-misc.markdown

 `Animated` says "I'll want to do smooth animation in this window", and allows that by selecting a double-buffered visual instead of one that's single-buffered.
-If you set it True, or let it default to True, then you'll need to call `Swap` to see what you've just drawn.
+If you set it `True`, or let it default to `True`, then you'll need to call `Swap` to see what you've just drawn.

 Finally, `Attributes` is a list of X visual settings that you can use to determine what sort of graphical "device" you're going to be drawing on.
 In